filecage/creator/README.md

     $instance = $creator->create('stdClass'); // you should not use hardcoded strings as class names; always prefer the class constant echo $instance->foo; // bar
 ````
-Theres also a second parameter `$classResourceKey` which bypasses a get_class determination of the object.
+The optional second parameter `$classResourceKey` of the method `registerClassResource` bypasses a get_class determination of the object.
 This might break code completion and type hinting, so use it wisely.
 ### Primitive (scalar) Resources
 Creator supports registering scalar values by variable name.
 Beware that this might cause some unexpected behaviour when defining global scalar resources, especially when working with vendor packages.